jyotitripathi27/Bolttedex/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.
+Note - you might see deprecation warnings related to webpack-dev-server, The warnings are caused by react-scripts using an older webpack-dev-server version.
+They are harmless and do not affect app functionality.

 ### `npm test`